Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Introduction

-\vsp Consider a closed (even though we will deal with general complete ones), connected Riemannian manifold $(M,g)$ with $n\ge2$.
+It was recently pointed out in \cite{CFS23} a canonical definition of the fractional $s$-perimeter on every closed Riemannian manifold $(M,g)$: this boils down to giving a canonical definition of the fractional Sobolev seminorm $H^{s/2}(M)$ for $s\in (0,1)$.
+Consider a closed (even though we will deal with general complete ones), connected Riemannian manifold $(M,g)$ with $n\ge2$.
 In \cite{CFS23} the authors show that a canonical definition of the fractional Sobolev seminorm $H^{s/2}(M)$ can be given in at least four equivalent (up to absolute constants) ways:

 \begin{itemize} \item[\it (i)] By the {\em singular integral}